baeriswyln/eth-cs/docs/bachelors/ads/dynamic-programming.md

 ### Maximum subarray sum

-In an array, we are looking for the biggest sum built from consecutive cells.
+Given an array $A$ of length $n$, we are looking for the biggest sum built from consecutive cells.

 ??? tip "Solution description"